ShadowJunior/algo-data-struct/README.md

 # Key takeaways
-  Don't calculate time in mins or seconds (only use for test and dev not prod) System clock is not dependable because different machines can give different results evaluating speed with timestamp Depends on hardware, ram etc Can't depend on system clock nor hardware because of to many variables
+  Don't calculate time in minutes or seconds (only use for test and dev not prod) System clock is not dependable because different machines can give different results evaluating speed with timestamp depends on hardware, ram etc.
+  Can't depend on system clock nor hardware because of to many variables

-  Big O gives performance rating to our program for time and space Doesn't depend on time depends on how many steps we are performing
-  Focus is to calculate the amount of work we do or the number of comparisons we perform
+  Big O gives performance rating to our program for time and space Doesn't depend on time depends on how many steps the program is performing Focus is to calculate the amount of work we do or the number of comparisons we perform

-  Language we use to describe how long an algo or function takes to run depends on actual code and operation
+  Big O Notation is the language used to describe how long an algorithm or function takes to run depends on actual code and operation

+  Space complexity of an algorithm represents the amount of extra memory space needed by the algorithm in its life cycle

+  We usually have 2 types of space requirements:
+    1. To store our input data
+    2. Extra space necessary to execute the program

+  How much additional memory do we need to allocate in order to run our code